Sign In

 2. OWNERSHIP AND LICENSES

 1. Proprietary Rights.
-You acknowledge that Doximity and its licensors own and shall retain all right, title, and interest in and to the Service and any underlying or other technology, ideas, algorithms, models, processes, techniques, user interfaces, database design, architecture, and “know-how,” embodied in the Service.
-We reserve all rights in the Service not expressly granted in these Terms including without limitation title, ownership, intellectual property rights in the Service and our consent to your use of the Service does not impair those rights in any way.
+You acknowledge that Doximity and its licensors own and shall retain all right, title, and interest in and to the Service (including the Portal Content) and any underlying or other technology, ideas, algorithms, models, processes, techniques, user interfaces, database design, architecture, and “know-how,” embodied in the Service.
+We reserve all rights in the Portal Content and the Service not expressly granted in these Terms including without limitation title, ownership, intellectual property rights in the Portal Content and the Service and our consent to your use of the Portal Content and the Service does not impair those rights in any way.
 The name Doximity, the Doximity logo and other Doximity logos and product and service names are the exclusive trademarks of, and are owned by, Doximity, and you may not use or display such trademarks in any manner without Doximity’s prior written permission.
 Any third party trademarks and logos displayed on the Portal are the property of their respective owners.
 Your use of the Portal grants you no right to reproduce, license or otherwise use any such trademarks, logos or other proprietary marks.

 3. License to Doximity.
-As between you and Doximity, all Customer Information that you submit to the Portal remains the Customer’s property.
-Customer grants Doximity a non-exclusive, transferable, sublicensable, royalty-free, worldwide license to use and display Customer Information and Client’s logos, trademark, and name in connection with Doximity’s provision of the Service.
+As between you and Doximity, all Customer Information that a Customer submits to the Portal remains the Customer’s property.
+Customer grants Doximity a non-exclusive, transferable, sublicensable, royalty-free, worldwide license to use and display Customer Information and Client’s logos, trademark, and name in connection with Doximity’s provision of the Service and Customer’s sponsored programs on Doximity.
 By submitting ideas, suggestions, or other feedback to Doximity, you agree that we can use, share and commercialize such feedback for any purpose without restriction and without any obligation to make any compensation to you.

 3. DISCLAIMERS AND LIMITATION OF LIABILITY

 1. Warranty Disclaimer.
-THE SERVICE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS AND IS PROVIDED WITHOUT ANY REPRESENTATIONS OR WARRANTIES INCLUDING WITHOUT LIMITATION ANY WARRANTY THAT ACCESS TO THE SERVICE WILL BE UNINTERRUPTED OR THAT INFORMATION YOU OBTAIN THROUGH THE Portal IS ACCURATE, COMPLETE, ERROR-FREE, OR SUFFICIENT FOR YOUR PURPOSES.
-TO THE FULLEST EXTENT PERMISSIBLE UNDER APPLICABLE LAW, WE DISCLAIM ANY AND ALL IMPLIED OR STATUTORY WARRANTIES OF ANY KIND INCLUDING WITHOUT LIMITATION IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, ACCURACY, TITLE, AND NON-INFRINGEMENT.
+THE SERVICE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS, WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, OR STATUTORY.
+WITHOUT LIMITING THE FOREGOING, DOXIMITY MAKES NO REPRESENTATIONS OR WARRANTIES THAT THE SERVICE, INCLUDING ANY PORTAL CONTENT, WILL BE ACCURATE, COMPLETE, ERROR-FREE, OR SUFFICIENT FOR YOUR PURPOSES, OR THAT ACCESS TO THE SERVICE WILL BE UNINTERRUPTED OR SECURE.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, DOXIMITY EXPRESSLY DISCLAIMS ALL IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT.

 4. INDEMNITY.

-Customer agrees (on behalf of itself and any third party entity it is authorized to represent hereunder) to indemnify, hold harmless Doximity, its affiliates, officers, agents, employees, and licensors from and against any claims, liabilities, damages, judgments, awards, losses, costs, expenses, or fees (including reasonable attorneys' fees) arising out of or relating to (a) Customer’s or any of its representative’s failure to comply with these Terms, or (b) Customer Information.
+Customer (on behalf of itself and any third party entity it is authorized to represent hereunder) to indemnify and hold harmless Doximity, its affiliates, and their respective officers, directors, employees, agents, and licensors from and against any claims, demands, liabilities, damages, judgments, fines, awards, losses, penalties, costs and expenses (including reasonable attorneys' fees) arising out of or relating to (a) any breach of these Terms by Customer, its Authorized Users, or any of its or their personnel or representatives, including without limitation unauthorized access to, use of, or disclosure of Portal Content, or (b) any Customer Information provided to Doximity, including any claim that such Customer Information infringes, misappropriates, or otherwise violates the rights of a third party or applicable law.

 5. TERM.

 These Terms will remain in full force and effect during the period that Customer has access to the Portal.
+Doximity may revoke access to the Portal or any portion of the Service at any time for any reason without liability.
 All sections of these Terms that by their nature should survive termination shall survive termination including without limitation Engagement Data, Ownership and Licenses, Disclaimers and Limitation of Liability, Indemnity, Choice of Law; Dispute Resolution, and Additional Terms

 6. CHOICE OF LAW; DISPUTE RESOLUTION.